 Dave started with the Association in February 2019.
 His primary responsibility is to coordinate and establish training sessions for water supply operators.
 For those not familiar with Dave, he comes to IRWA out of retirement from Illinois EPA.
 Dave culminated his career with the state in December 2018 after spending over 33 years working with Illinois water supplies.
 He hopes to continue contributing to the industry by assisting in the continuing education of Illinois' water supply professionals.

 Jeff began his position as Apprenticeship Coordinator in November of 2020.
 He was previously on the IRWA board for 16 years.
 He has 33 years’ experience in the water and wastewater field.
 Jeff currently holds Class B water, Class IV Wastewater and an Illinois Plumber licenses.
-As this is a new program, more on the apprenticeship program will be announced soon.

 Illinois Rural Water Association

 3305 Kennedy Road; PO Box 49